polius/meteornext-docs/docs/guides/profile.md

 ## Change Password

-To change the password of the current account click the `Change Password` button and fill all the required fields.
+To change the password of the current account, click the `Change Password` button and fill all the required fields.

 ![alt text](../../assets/profile/profile-password.png "Profile - Change Password")

 ## Manage MFA

-To manage the MFA of the current account click the `Manage MFA` button.
-There's two available methods:
+To manage the MFA of the current account, click the `Manage MFA` button.
+There are two available methods:

 - [Virtual 2FA Device](#virtual-2fa-device)
 - [Security Key](#security-key)